YaKsenia/technical_writing_tips/README.md

       * Active voice (e. g.
 “Check A for errors” instead of - “A should be checked for errors”)

+   <a name="tone"></a>
    * Tone

       * Be conversational - write the way you talk
       * Be personal - show personality, do not have a tone like it is written by a machine
       * Tense - stay consistent, use present / future

+   <a name="grammar"></a>
    * Grammar

       * The most misused words:
          * their / there / they’re
          * its / it’s
          * set up / setup (verb - noun)
          * back up / backup
          * log in / login
          * i.e. (that is, specifically) / e.g.
          * warning (about smth which can injure of kill a person) / caution (about smth which can cause damage to equipment or loss of data) / note (important, but nothing bad will happen if the user will not read it)
          * backward, toward, forward - no ‘s’ at the end
          * double-click, right-click - always hyphenated
          * website / web site - depends on style guide
          * email / e-mail - same

    * Additional resources: